 Caregiving for an ill, elderly or disabled family member can be a demanding job and nobody should face it alone.
 Using respite care services can be very beneficial for those giving care and receiving care.

 What are the benefits of respite care?

-There are many advantages of respite care for both those receiving care and giving care.
+There are many advantages of respite care for both the person receiving care and giving care.
 Below is a list of benefits that come along with employing a respite carer.

 Everyone needs stimulation and conversation from multiple people.
-Respite care allows both the carer to go out and socialise with other family and friends, whilst allowing those being cared for to meet new people in the comfort of their own home.
+Respite care allows both the primary caregiver to go out and socialise with other family and friends, whilst allowing those being cared for to meet new people in the comfort of their own home.

 Much like meeting new people, respite care allows those who need care to enjoy new experiences with their respite carer.
-This gives them the chance to take part in different exercises for their mental and physical health that they might not do with their full-time carer.
+This gives them the chance to take part in different exercises for their mental and physical health that they might not do with their full-time carer or family caregivers.

 Sometimes even exercise can be dismissed by carers because they are too busy focusing on their loved ones and how they have to take care of them.
-More often than not, carers put the needs of their loved ones before their own and do not end up taking care of their own physical and mental health.
+More often than not, carers put the needs of their loved ones before their own and do not end up taking care of their own physical and mental health or personal care.